Best Plasma Cutters for Shop and Jobsite (2026 Buyer’s Guide)

 Rating: 4.4/5 (total: 29+)

-LTP6300DCNC
+Lotos Apex LTP6300DCNC

-63A CNC-enabled plasma cutter with drag-cut, non‑HF blowback pilot arc, dual‑voltage operation, LED controls and an 18 ft blowback torch for portable or table use.
+63A CNC-enabled plasma cutter with drag-cut, non-HF blowback pilot arc, dual-voltage 110/220V, LED controls, 14 ft blowback torch, and THC/ARC OK signals for CNC table use.
+3/4″ clean cut, 1″ severance at 240V.
+Weighs 22 lbs.

 The LED controls and front regulator make setup faster, and the torch ergonomics help when you’re doing longer runs.
-If you want a unit that bridges hobbyist convenience and shop‑level accuracy, this one is a solid match.
+If you want a unit that bridges hobbyist convenience and shop-level accuracy, this is a solid match.

 What People Say